 - The Whistler Children’s Festival happens every July in the Olympic Plaza.
 This year the festival runs from July 6-8th.

 - Another great ongoing event is the Whistler Farmer’s Market – located in the upper village, the market opens every Sunday during the summer months.
 Find fresh popcorn, maple syrup treats and homemade crafts and jewelry.

 - Every major event in the village is associated with family friendly entertainment.

 8) Beaches & Lakes

 - Whistler is home to several amazing lakes and beaches.
 If you want to just kick back and take in some sun, while you let the kids splash and build sand castles – then Whistler has it all.
-Take in breathtaking views from some beautiful scenic Whistler beaches – many have a playground & other kid friendly amenities.
-Ask the concierge at the Summit Lodge & Spa to direct you to a great beach or lake.
+Take in breathtaking views from some beautiful scenic Whistler beaches – many have a playground and other kid friendly amenities.

 9) Whistler Theatre

-- If culture is what you’re after, then check out Millennium Place for Canada’s Best Musicians, Comedians and Children’s Performers.
+- If culture is what you’re after, then check out Maury Young Arts Centre for Canada’s best musicians, comedians and children’s performers.

 10) Alpine Hiking & Sightseeing

 - If there’s one thing you want to do while in Whistler during the summer months, it’s go up the mountain.
 You haven’t truly experienced Whistler until you’ve seen it from up high.
 The PEAK 2 PEAK Gondola is the highest lift of its kind and can take you from the top of Whistler Mountain to the Top of Blackcomb.
 Read More about Alpine Hiking Here.